Skip to content

 Enable Auto Ducking:

-When enabled, BUTTM reduces the level of Input 1 once the signal level of Input 2 rises above a defined threshold.
+When enabled, BUTTM reduces the level of the selected ducking destination once the signal level of Input 2 rises above a defined threshold.

 Ducking Threshold: